mlafeldt/chef-runner/README.md

   using the `include_recipe` method ([good example][pr-recipes]).
 * Use [vagrant-cachier] to share a common package cache among Vagrant machines.

+## Testing

+chef-runner comes with a couple of [Cucumber] features that help to ensure the tool works as expected.
+You can run all features this way:

+    $ bundle install
+    $ bundle exec cucumber

 ## License and Author

 Author:: Mathias Lafeldt (<mathias.lafeldt@gmail.com>)